ProdriveTechnologies/bazel-latex/README.md

 )
 ```

-The `latex_document()` function automatically determines the main source
-file by choosing the `.tex` file containing a `\documentclass`
-directive.
-As `pdflatex` is effectively invoked as if within the root of
+As `pdflatex` is effectively invoked as if within the root of the
-the workspace, all imports of resources (e.g., images) must use the full
+workspace, all imports of resources (e.g., images) must use the full
 path relative to the root.

 A PDF can be built by running: